elastic/integrations/packages/azure/docs/README.md

 Take note of the **Storage account name**, which you will use later when specifying the **storage_account** in the integration settings.

-When the new Storage account is ready, we can look for the access keys:
+When the new Storage account is ready, you can look for the access keys:

 1. Select the Storage account.
 1. In **Security + networking** select **Access keys**.